neomutt/neomutt.github.io/_dev/coding-style.md

 ### Avoid global variables!

 - We consider the use of global variables to be bad style, because it makes changes/refactorings much harder to realize.
-Neomutt still has a lot of them.
+NeoMutt still has a lot of them.
 So if you want to reduce them, you're very welcome to do so.
 Ask on the devel mailinglist or on IRC, if you are interested.

 ### Special characters should be UTF-8

-- special characters should be in utf-8.
-If you find remnants from the times when this was an iso-8859-1 source code tree, please feel free to fix them.
+- special characters should be in UTF-8.
+If you find remnants from the times when this was an ISO-8859-1 source code tree, please feel free to fix them.

 ### Global and non-global functions